-- 1. A copy of the Permittee's current SWMP Plan as required by S5.A.2. - 2.
-Submittal of the annual report form as provided by Ecology pursuant to S9.A, describing the status of implementation of the requirements of this permit during the reporting period. - 3.
-Attachments to the annual report form including summaries, descriptions, reports, and other information as required, or as applicable, to meet the requirements of this permit during the reporting period.
-Refer to Appendix 3 for annual report questions. - 4.
-If applicable, notice that the MS4 is relying on another governmental entity to satisfy any of the obligations under this permit. - 5.
+- 1. A copy of the Permittee's current SWMP Plan, as required by S5.A.2. - 2.
+Submittal of the annual report form as provided by Ecology pursuant to S9.A, describing the status of implementation of the requirements of this Permit during the reporting period.

+S9.D.3 S9.E.5

+3. Attachments to the annual report form including summaries, descriptions, reports, and other information as required, or as applicable, to meet the requirements of this Permit during the reporting period, or as a required submittal.
+Refer to Appendix 3 for annual report questions.31

+- 4. If applicable, notice that the MS4 is relying on another governmental entity to satisfy any of the obligations under this Permit. - 5.
 Certification and signature pursuant to G19.D, and notification of any changes to authorization pursuant to G19.C. - 6.
 A notification of any annexations, incorporations or jurisdictional boundary changes resulting in an increase or decrease in the Permittee's geographic area of permit coverage during the reporting period.